 Stan Honda/AFP/Getty Images

+The United States had one nomination inscribed by the committee in 2019 -- the 20th-century architecture of Frank Lloyd Wright -- despite the US no longer being a member of UNESCO.
 In January 2019, the United States quit UNESCO, claiming the organization was anti-Israel because it had accepted a Palestinian bid for full membership and and named several places as Palestinian World Heritage sites.
 Israel also cut ties with the agency.
+UNESCO Director-General Irina Bokova called the US withdrawal "a loss to UNESCO" in 2017, after the United States first filed its intent to depart the organization.
+World Heritage sites in danger

+The Islands and Protected Areas of the Gulf of California in Mexico were added to the List of World Heritage in Danger, which documents threats to cultural and natural sites and tries to bring attention to them.
 At the same time, the birthplace of Jesus in Bethlehem, West Bank, was removed from the endangered list.
 The World Heritage Committee credited the restoration carried out on the Nativity Church, the decision not to dig a tunnel under Manger Square and the management plan for the site's conservation.
+The Humberstone and Santa Laura Saltpeter Works in Chile were also removed from the list, due to measures over the past 15 years to protect the site.
+UNESCO's Twitter account shared news of the new inscriptions as they were announced by the committee.
+The newest World Heritage sites

 The stargaizing is glorious at Risco Caido and the Sacred Mountains of Gran Canaria in Spain.